-Jill Stevenson is an Associate Professor of Theatre Arts.
+Jill Stevenson is an Associate Professor of Theatre Arts who joined MMC’s theatre faculty in 2006.
 Her most recent book is Sensational Devotion: Evangelical Performance in 21st-Century America (University of Michigan Press, 2013).
 She is also the author of Performance, Cognitive Theory, and Devotional Culture: Sensual Piety in Late Medieval York (Palgrave, 2010) and co-editor of Thresholds of Medieval Visual Culture: Liminal Spaces (Boydell and Brewer, 2012).
 She has published articles in various journals and collections.

 Jill is active in various professional organizations, regularly organizing sessions and delivering conference papers.
-She is the Focus Group Representative for the Association for Theatre in Higher Education (ATHE)’s Religion and Theatre Focus Group, and served on ATHE’s 2011 and 2012 Conference Planning Committees.
+From 2010 to 2014 she was the Focus Group Representative for the Association for Theatre in Higher Education (ATHE)’s Religion and Theatre Focus Group, and served on ATHE’s 2011 and 2012 Conference Planning Committees.
+She currently serves on the Executive Committee of the American Society for Theatre Research (ASTR) and chairs ASTR’s Working Conditions Task Force.
 She sits on the board of several academic journals and chairs the Editorial Board of the journal Research On Medieval and Renaissance Drama.
-Jill also serves on the Executive Committee of the American Society for Theatre Research (ASTR) and for three years co-organized working sessions for ASTR’s annual conference.

 Jill teaches courses in Theatre history, including the two-semester Theatre History sequence and various upper-level seminars on topics such as Japanese Theatre, Medieval Performance, 19th-century U.S. Popular Performance, and Theatrical Theory & Criticism.
 She is enthusiastic about introducing students to a contextualized theatre history and helping them to explore how theatre participates in larger political, social, and cultural economies.
-She has also taught in the college’s first-year Writing Seminar program, as well as the College Honors Program.
+She has also taught courses in the General Education Curriculum, in the first-year Writing Seminar program, and in the College Honors Program.

 Associate Professor of Theatre Arts